 Should My Dog Go to Doggy Daycare?

 Is doggy daycare good for dogs?
 Increasingly dogs are seen as important members of our family; our lives revolve around them, and so do our wallets!
 Dogs take a prominent role in our homes as our cherished companions.
 In fact, many of us see our dogs as our children.
-As much as we love our dogs, most of us also need jobs, which often means our dogs spending hours at a time home alone without us.
+As much as we love our dogs, most of us also need jobs, which often means our dogs spend hours at a time home alone without us.

 For that reason, it’s not surprising that dog daycares have become increasingly popular and successful businesses that alleviate boredom for dogs during the day.